varya/steroids/_posts/project_configuration/2013-05-21-config-xml-ios.markdown

 The following Cordova preferences are currently nonfunctional in Steroids:

-* **TopActivityIndicator (string, defaults to 'grey)** – valid values are 'grey', 'white' and 'whiteLarge'.
+* **TopActivityIndicator (string, defaults to 'grey')** – valid values are 'grey', 'white' and 'whiteLarge'.
 Should change how the status bar spinner looks like.
 Currently disabled in Steroids.

 * **MediaPlaybackRequiresUserAction (boolean, defaults to false)** – when set to true, should disable autoplaying of HTML5 videos.
 Currently autoplaying doesn't work in Steroids, regardless of this property.